RockJesus/Alienware-17-R4-Dual-GPU-MacOS-15-10-Hackintosh-Sequoia-Sonoma/README.md

 	•smbios=mbp15,1

+	•New released lilu & whatevergeen etc,No need to hotpatch hdmi audio any more,but still need voodoohda to make hdmi audio work

 Dump request:

 I really need a dump of real Macbookpro 14,3's full acpi dsdt/ssdt & IOREG & system report.spx , Any help will be appreciated!